jasdeepkhalsa/create-react-app-customized/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You can use the URL aliases to navigate to the specific theme:

+* '/cat1' - For the category1 theme (default)
+* '/cat2' - For the category2 theme

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.